lmos-ai/arc-tutorial/05-OwnAgent/README.md

 Think of a nice use case for an agent and implement your own agent.

-Once done, create a pull request on GitHub against https://github.com/hsudbrock/lmos-barcamp-agents/tree/main/agents.
+Once done, create a pull request on GitHub against https://github.com/lmos-ai/lmos-barcamp-agents/tree/main/agents (details below).

 ## Ideas for Tools